eshwen/macOS-setup/README.md

-brew install wget  # for wget command like on linux brew cask install qlvideo  # for QLVideo (thumbnails for mkv and other file formats) brew cask install blackhole  # for BlackHole (audio output from screen recording)
+brew install wget  # for wget command like on linux brew cask install qlvideo  # for QLVideo (thumbnails for mkv and other file formats) brew cask install blackhole  # for BlackHole (audio output from screen recording) brew cask install mactex  # for MacTeX distro of TeXLive with GUI applications.
+Potentially missing frontend apps are 'bibdesk', 'cocoaspell', and 'tex-live-utility', but these can be installed with 'brew cask install <app>' brew cask install emacs  # since it's not provided by default as of macOS Catalina brew cask install osxfuse  # for SSHFS capabilities
 ```

 - Install the latest Python2 and Python3 version using `pyenv` (comes with `pip`, and multiple versions of Python can be installed with `pyenv`): <https://opensource.com/article/19/5/python-3-default-mac>